hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

 Kubernetes-Based Deployment of a Validator node
 ===============================================

 This section describes how to deploy a standalone validator node in Kubernetes using Helm charts.
-The Helm charts deploy a validator node along with associated wallet and directory UIs, and connect it to a target cluster.
+The Helm charts deploy a validator node along with associated wallet and CNS UIs, and connect it to a target cluster.

 Digital Asset currently operates two Canton Network clusters: `TestNet` and `DevNet`.
 Both upgrade weekly. `DevNet` is usually on the latest release. `TestNet` follows it on a one-week delay, and has some `DevNet`-only features disabled.
 Please use `DevNet` unless you have a specific reason not to.